Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: Methodology

 \qquad$y_1$=vertical axis pixel value of in-vehicle screen

 \qquad$x_i$=horizontal coordinate of the gaze point

 \qquad$y_i$=vertical coordinate of the gaze point

-Then we capture the area of eye tracking images arranging from [$x_{jmin}:x_{jmax}, y_{jmin}:y_{jmax}$] and apply Laplacian of Gaussian (LoG) to smooth the signals \textbf{$n_r$}, \textbf{$n_c$} (the length and width of images) from eye-tracking images.
-The detailed Gaussian Filter\cite{ref20} is shown as (\ref{log}).
+Then this study captured the area of eye tracking images arranging from [$x_{jmin}:x_{jmax}, y_{jmin}:y_{jmax}$] and applied Laplacian of Gaussian (LoG) to smooth the signals \textbf{$n_r$}, \textbf{$n_c$} (the length and width of images) from eye-tracking images.
+The detailed Gaussian Filter\cite{ref24} is shown as (\ref{log}).

-Then executing Algorithm 2 below, we can construct Gaussian and Laplacian Pyramid\cite{ref21} and fuse drivers' gaze points of eye-tracking image B with in-vehicle camera screen A after object detection.
+Based on Algorithm 2 below, this study constructed Gaussian and Laplacian Pyramid\cite{ref25}.
+Drivers' gaze points of eye-tracking image B were fused with in-vehicle camera screen A after object detection.